xumed001/PyBer_Analysis/README.md

 Based on the results these are some recommendations for the future:
 - Adding more drivers to Rural and suburban cities could see increase in revenue for the following quarters.
 As the data shows Rural and Suburban cities bring in roughly 40% of the total revenue while only having ~20% of the total drivers.

-- While increasing the drivers in Rural and Suburban areas a timed discount of 5% to 15% per ride could incentivize new and existing customers to use the service more and help the new drivers by creating more demand.
+- While increasing the drivers in Rural and Suburban areas a timed discount of 5% to 15% per ride could incentivize new and existing customers to use the service more and help the transition of new drivers by creating more demand.